-Dog Strangulation By Collar is Real
+Dog Collar Danger Is Real

 We probably both agree that dogs should always wear their collars with a current ID tag, but wearing dog collars in certain situations can be hazardous.
 For years, I firmly believed dogs should always wear collars until one day when my dog’s ID tag got caught between the wires of his crate.